TechnicJelle/BlueMapWebAddons/README.md

 Some scripts are designed to be edited by you, however.\
 If that is the case, the README of that script will explain the extra steps required.

+## Support
+To get support with any of these addons, scripts, or styles, please join the [BlueMap Discord server](https://bluecolo.red/map-discord) and ask your questions in [#3rd-party-support](https://discord.com/channels/665868367416131594/863844716047106068).
+You're welcome to ping me, @TechnicJelle.

 ## Contributing
 If you have a script that you think would be useful to others, or have a useful modification to an existing script, please feel free to create a pull request!